natcap/invest.users-guide/source/getting_started.rst

 + Running the models with the input data files open in another program can cause errors.
 Ensure that the data files are not in use by another program to prevent data access issues.

 + Regional and Language options: Some language settings cause errors while running the models.
 For example settings which use comma (,) for decimals instead of period (.) cause errors in the models.
-To solve this change the regional settings to English.
+To solve this change the computer's regional settings to English.

 + As the models are run, it may be necessary to change values in the input tables.
 This is usually done with a spreadsheet program like Excel or text editor like Notepad++.
 Input tables are required to be in CSV (comma-separated value) format, where the values are separated by commas, not semicolons or any other character.
-If working in Excel, you cannot see the delimiter, so double-check in Notepad or another text editor.
+If working in Excel, you cannot see the separator, so double-check in Notepad or another text editor.

 + Some models require specific naming guidelines for data files (e.g., Habitat Quality model) and field (column) names, which are defined in the User Guide chapter for each model.
 Follow these carefully to ensure your dataset is valid, or the model will give an error.